rociomer/rociomer.github.io/_teaching/2022-microteaching-samples.md

 location: "Cambridge, US"
 ---

-During the winter/spring of 2022 I gave various microteaching lectures (10-20 minute teaching samples) as part of both my teaching training and faculty job search.
-The topics of these lectures range from machine learning to biology and chemistry, and are all introductory in nature.
+During the winter/spring of 2022 I gave various microteaching lectures (10-20 minute teaching samples) as part of both my teaching training and faculty job interviews.
+The topics of these lectures ranged from machine learning to biology and chemistry, and were all introductory in nature.

 I provide the slides for the various lectures I gave below.
 All lectures were given remotely over Zoom.